Boost Your Profits by Improving Your Customers’ Payment ExperiencePosted: June 19, 2019

 5) Simplify Your Checkout Experience

-Research show that just over 30% of online shoppers abandon their shopping carts due to the check-out process being too complicated, slow or taking too long to complete.
+Research shows that just over 30% of online shoppers abandon their shopping carts due to the check-out process being too complicated, slow or taking too long to complete.
 When you simplify your checkout process, you will immediately see gains in your conversion rate.
-Strive to implement measures like providing a one-step checkout or putting in place a quick-order system which allows shoppers to register their payment method in advance.
+Strive to implement measures like providing a one-step checkout or putting in place a quick-order system that allows shoppers to register their payment method in advance.

 It is equally important to test your payment process to ensure that any obstacles which could lead your customer to prematurely abandon their shopping cart are eliminated.
 Ensure that the payment process exemplifies the feel and look of your brand.
 This is especially important if you are using a third-party payment processor.

 Payment processing technology is expanding rapidly, with new innovations being added every year to the industry.
 This has increased consumer expectations and demands, which is why omnichannel shopping has become a new buzzword in the payment processing world.
 Omnichannel shopping integrates the promotion, distribution and communication of your products and services across various business channels to provide a seamless shopping experience.